hallgren/eventsourcing/README.md

 #### Run

-Run will run forever until event consumer is returning an error or if it's canceled from the outside.
+Run will run forever until the event consumer is returning an error or if it's canceled from the outside.
 When it hits the end of the event stream it will start a timer and sleep the time set in the projection property `Pace`.

  ```go
  Run(ctx context.Context, pace time.Duration) error